estherwli/scrappy/README.md

 # Web Scraper using Selenium
 ### (Still under development!)

-Aggregates data scraped from various renewable energy websites, performs computation and produces summary as an .xlsx file
+Aggregates data scraped from various renewable energy websites, performs computation and produces summary as a .csv file and an .xlsx file

 ## Getting Started